What is Anhedonia?

 Anhedonia is a delusion, like falling head first.
 You are unaware life is upside down, everything seems normal which is to say that the past, present, future are all the same.
 There is no hope, there is no destiny, your brain lies to you by saying you will never be happy, so why bother to do anything?

-Science behind Anhedonia: Nucleus Accumbens
+The science behind Anhedonia: Nucleus Accumbens

 The nucleus accumbens located deep inside the primitive part of the brain.
 It plays an important role in the brains’ “reward circuit.”
 It operates two neurotransmitters: Dopamine (promotes desire) and Serotonin (satisfaction and inhibition)